 - The 116: The True Story of Abraham Lincoln’s Lost Guard, by Jim Muehlberger

 This new book by one of my law partners is about some Kansans (including some lawyers) who somehow ended up in Washington at the start of the Civil War guarding the president from a kidnapping and assassination plot.
-Also discusses the situation on the Kansas/Missouri border, which was a lot more exciting then than it is now.
+Also discusses the situation on the Kansas/Missouri border, which was a lot more exciting then than it is now (take it from someone who used to live there).

 - Aviary Attorney, by Sketchy Logic, Inc.